Core Areas of Psychology

 ENGLISH LANGUAGE REQUIREMENTS

-Three GCSE subjects at grade C/grade 4 or above, including Maths and English.
+GCSE English and maths at grade C/grade 4 or above, equivalents accepted.

 UCAS tariff points